Azure-Samples/ms-identity-java-servlet-webapp-authentication/README.md

 - Note the signed-in or signed-out status displayed at the center of the screen.
 - Click the context-sensitive button at the top right (it will read `Sign In` on first run)
 - Follow the instructions on the next page to sign in with an account in the Azure AD tenant.
+- On the consent screen, note the scopes that are being requested.
 - Note the context-sensitive button now says `Sign out` and displays your username to its left.
 - The middle of the screen now has an option to click for **ID Token Details**: click it to see some of the ID token's decoded claims.
 - You can also use the button on the top right to sign out.
 - After signing out, click the link to `ID Token Details` to observe that the app displays a `401: unauthorized` error instead of the ID token claims when the user is not authorized.

 > :information_source: Did the sample not work for you as expected?
 Did you encounter issues trying this sample?
-Then please reach out to us using the [GitHub Issues](../issues) page.
+Then please reach out to us using the [GitHub Issues](../../issues) page.

 ## We'd love your feedback!